-Alanta: COCONUT OIL HAIR MASK!
-I literally sometimes spend a whole day, usually Sunday with coconut oil in my hair and my hair the next day when I wash it out is AMAZING.
+Alanta: Coconut oil hair mask!
+I literally sometimes spend a whole day, usually Sunday, with coconut oil in my hair.
+The next day when I wash it out it is amazing.

-Venesa: I wash my hair every 2-3 days instead of 1 a week and I do more protective styles such as twist and braids.
+Venesa: I wash my hair every two to three days instead of once a week and I do more protective styles such as twist and braids.

 What products do you use at this time?
 Are there specific products or ingredients you look for?

-Alexa: My current shampoo is Joico’s Color Endure Violet Shampoo, conditioner is Clairol’s Shimmer Lights Conditioner for “Blonde,” and lastly, Bumble and bumble’s Invisible Hairdresser’s Oil as a serum.
+Alexa: My current conditioner is Clairol’s Shimmer Lights Conditioner for “Blonde,” and I use Bumble and bumble’s Invisible Hairdresser’s Oil as a serum.
 Coconut oil is my number one go-to for hair masks because of how shiny and soft it leaves my hair.

-- Shampoo: I usually try to stay away from products that have sulfate or do not have water as the first ingredient, but since my hair is ash blonde, my stylist won’t let me not use purple shampoo time to time though.
+- Shampoo: I usually try to stay away from products that have sulfate or do not have water as the first ingredient, but since my hair is ash blonde, my stylist won’t let me not use purple shampoo from time to time.

 - Styler: I usually do the LOC (liquid, oil, cream) method and I love it.
-I go back in forth with the oil I use, right now is argan oil.
-The cream changes here and there too, I love CURLS Crème Brule Whipped CURL Cream and mixed chicks leave in conditioner.
+I go back and forth with the oil I use, right now it’s argan oil.
+The cream changes here and there too, I love mixed chicks leave-in conditioner.

 Alexa: As previously mentioned, I use coconut oil as a hair mask–it seriously works wonders!